elliottfieldsjr/KillerHomeLab-Bicep/Deployments/AzureNetworkWatcher-Connection-Monitor/README.md

 # Active Directory Multi-Site
 <img src="../x_Images/NetworkWatcherConnectionMonitor.png" alt="Active Directory" width="150">

+!!!NOTE:  The Account running this deployment requires OWNER Permissions to the Subscription in order to create Role Assignments on the Resource Groups Deployed

 This Template deploys a the following:

 - 1 - Log Analytics Workspace